Garoppolo rallies Raiders past Broncos, 17-16 in season opener

 Raiders defensive end Maxx Crosby sacked Russell Wilson in the second quarter, extending his sack streak against the Broncos to eight consecutive games dating back to 2019. …

+The Denver defense did not record a sack in the game. ...

-Sutton not only has four catches for 32 yards with a touchdown at the half, he also drew two pass interference penalties on third down that kept the Broncos’ two scoring drives alive. …
+Sutton not only had four catches for 32 yards with a touchdown at the half, he also drew two pass interference penalties on third down that kept the Broncos’ two scoring drives alive.
+Sutton did not have a catch in the second half. …

 Javonte Williams, in his first game back from last year’s ACL surgery, had 51 yards rushing off 13 carries.
 Backup running back Samaje Perine at that point had 41 yards rushing on 10 carries.